sec3-product/x-ray/README.md

 ## Introduction

-The X-Ray Toolchain is an open-source, cross-platform command-line interface (CLI) tool designed for static analysis of Solana programs and smart contracts written in Rust.
+The X-Ray Toolchain, developed by [sec3.dev](https://sec3.dev), is an open-source, cross-platform command-line interface (CLI) tool designed for static analysis of Solana programs and smart contracts written in Rust.
 The tool parses Rust programs, generates an Abstract Syntax Tree (AST), converts the AST to an LLVM Intermediate Representation (LLVM-IR) format, and applies static analysis over the LLVM-IR to capture potential issues.

 One of the primary goals of this project is to provide a general and extensible platform for Solana smart contracts code parsing and analysis.
 During the